Catherine Parr was the last of King Henry VIII's six wives and the only one to neither be cast aside nor killed by the volatile English monarch.

 King Henry VIII’s last wife, Catherine Parr, began her marriage knowing that her husband had sent two of his former wives to the chopping block.
-But when Henry VIII ordered her arrest, Parr knew just what to do — and convinced him to spare her life.
+But when Henry VIII ultimately ordered Parr’s arrest, she knew just what to do — and convinced him to spare her life.

 From her birth in 1512, Catherine Parr shared a link with Henry VIII.
 Her mother, Maud Green, was a lady-in-waiting for Queen Catherine of Aragon.
 Green even supposedly named her daughter after Henry’s first wife.